Tokyo Facts 東京基本情報

 Tokyo consists of 62 municipalities: 23 wards, 26 cities, 5 towns, and 8 villages, the villages mostly consisting of the Izu Islands and the Ogasawara Islands off the coast of Tokyo, the furthest being 354 km away from the Tokyo Metropolitan government headquarters.
 The area of Tokyo to the west is known as the Tama Region.

-The present Governor of Tokyo is Shintaro Ishihara, a renowned novelist, nationalist and former member of the National Diet.
+The present Governor of Tokyo is Yoichi Masuzoe (b.1948), a famous politician even before his election to Tokyo governor, a renowned political economist and expert on the problem of Japan's aging society.
+He was once a Diet member for the Liberal Democratic Party.
 The Governor is elected by direct citizen vote, and represents the Metropolis of Tokyo for a renewable term of 4 years.

 As of April 1, 2007, the Tokyo Metropolitan Government employed a total of 168,134 persons.